 Zermatt, the resort city with a world of charm, sits a mile above sea level in the heart of the highest peaks in the Alps.
 Everyone loves to see the Matterhorn, ski the area’s slopes and relax in the evening at charming restaurants and enjoy the après-ski scene.

 The panorama at the Matterhorn glacier area provides a breathtaking view of Italian, French and Swiss alpine mountain giants from an altitude of 12,700 feet.
-Here you are at the peak of the international ski area—beneath you lies the largest summer ski area in Europe, and not far away there’s a cool snow park for snowboarders and free skiers, open 300 days a year.
+Here you are at the peak of the international ski area while beneath you lies the largest summer ski area in Europe.
+Not far away there’s a cool snow park for snowboarders and free skiers, open 300 days a year.
 Besides skiing and snowboarding, there’s winter hiking, tobogganing, cross-country skiing, paragliding, curling and ice skating.

 Muerren winter